kngg5/GraphicsFinalProject/README.md

 # Project description

 The purpose of this project to create some music.
-Is not exaxtly a music, is just music created by speaker tones.
+Is not exactly a music, is just music created by speaker tones.